 And make sure to allow these bins or trays to dry completely before you put them back in your fridge.

-While your bins or trays are drying, head back inside with rag and some multi-purpose cleaner.
+While your bins or trays are drying, head back inside with a rag and some multi-purpose cleaner.

 Wipe the refrigerator from top to bottom so that any loose crumbs accumulate at the bottom of the fridge.